 I’m a big believer in quality over quantity in terms of blog posts.
 By focusing on really stellar evergreen content and not trying to stick to an unrealistic posting schedule, you still have time to grow the other parts of your business model AND stay sane.

-So when I go and actually write out the posts into my calendar, I do it on paper.
-I have a binder-based blog planner that I use every single day.
-I print out 12 date-less calendar sheets.
-Then I use one calendar sheet per month and plan my content out on it.
+When I go and actually write out the posts into my calendar, I do it on paper.
+I have a physical blog planner that I use every single day.
+If you don’t have your own planner, you can print out 12 date-less calendar sheets.
+Then use one calendar sheet per month and plan out your content out on it.

 Getting the calendar down on paper not only means I can look it over and make sure I like the overall plan for the month, but it also makes it super clear to me what I need to be working on.
 It gives a natural priority to the task list.